c9/docs.c9.io/src/ide-components/dashboard.md

     * Delete your account

-The gravatar that is used for your profile is handled by [gravatar.com](http://www.gravatar.com.
-If you don't have a gravatar yet, Cloud9 IDE uses its default.
+The gravatar that is used for your profile is handled by [gravatar.com](http://www.gravatar.com).
+If you don't have a gravatar yet, Cloud9 IDE uses an uninspiring default.

 In the left panel, you'll find a list of various projects associated with your account.
 These are:

-* My Projects: these are projects you've created or cloned, and own
+* **My Projects**: these are projects you've created or cloned, and own
-* Shared With Me: these are projects shared with you by other Cloud9 users
+* **Shared With Me**: these are projects shared with you by other Cloud9 users
-* Recently Visited: these are projects you've seen lately
+* **Recently Visited**: these are projects you've seen lately
-* Projects on GitHub: a list of your uncloned public and private GitHub projects
+* **Projects on GitHub**: a list of your uncloned public and private GitHub projects
-* Projects on Bitbucket: a list of your uncloned public and private Bitbucket projects
+* **Projects on Bitbucket**: a list of your uncloned public and private Bitbucket projects

 Clicking on the ![Project Add Icon](./icons/workspacePlusIcon.png) next to **MY PROJECTS** lets you: